common name: an Asian citrus psyllid parasitoid

 - Aubert B. 1987.
 Trioza erytreae del Guercio and Diaphorina citri Kuwayama (Homoptera: Psylloidea), the two vectors of citrus greening disease: Biological aspects and possible control strategies.
 Fruits 42: 149-162.

 - Aubert B, Quilici S. 1984.
-Biological control of the African and Asian citrus psyllids (Homoptera: Psylloidea), through eulophid and encyrtid parasites (Hymenoptera: Chalcidoidea) in Réunion Island, pp. 100-108.
-In Garnsey SM, Timmer LW, Dodds JA (editors), Proceedings, 9th Conference of the International Organization of Citrus Virologists (IOCV), 9-13 Nov.
-1983, Argentina.
-University of California, Riverside.
+Biological control of the African and Asian citrus psyllids (Homoptera: Psylloidea), through eulophid and parasites (Hymenoptera: Chalcidoidea) in Reunion Island. pp. 100-108.
+In Garnsey SM, Timmer LW, Dodds JA (eds.), Proceedings of the 9th Conference of the International Organization of Citrus Virologists, University of California, 9-13 May 1983, Riverside, CA. University of California, Riverside.

 - Bové JM.
 2006.
 Huanglongbing: A destructive, newly-emerging, century-old disease of citrus.
 Journal of Plant Pathology 88: 7-37.

 - Chien CC.
 1995.
 The role of parasitoids in the pest management of citrus psyllid.
-In Proceedings of Symposium of Research and Development of Citrus in Taiwan. pp. 245-261.
+Proceedings of the Symposium on Research and Development of Citrus in Taiwan, Taichung, Taiwan, pp. 245-261.

-- Halbert SE, Manjunath L. 2004.
-Asian citrus psyllid (Stenorrhynca: Psyllidae) and greening disease of citrus: A literature review and assessment of risk in Florida.
+- Halbert SE, Manjunath KL.
+2004.
+Asian citrus psyllids (Sternorrhyncha: Psyllidae) and greening disease in citrus: A literature review and assessment of risk in Florida.
 Florida Entomologist 87: 330-353.

 - Skelley LH, Hoy MA.
 2004.
 A synchronous rearing method for the Asian citrus psyllid and its parasitoids in quarantine.
 Biological Control 29: 14-23.